berkaycubuk/AngularUsersList/README.md

-# AngularUsersList
+# Angular Users List App

-Simple Angular application to list users using API
+You can list users from API